-HB 104 – OPPOSE – HB 104 Bill Status Page
+HB 415 – OPPOSE – HB 415 Bill Status Page

 SB 15 – OPPOSE – SB 15 Bill Status Page

-SB 15 would allocate $10 million up front and, starting in October, $5 million a year from the real estate transfer tax, to go to a dedicated fund to support affordable housing projects.
+SB 15 would allocate $10 million up front for the Affordable Housing Fund, and, starting in October, $5 million a year from the real estate transfer tax, to go to a dedicated fund to support affordable housing projects.
 This function is not within the purview of state government!
-The Senate Finance Committee held a public hearing on the bill on February 5th, and the recommendation is not yet posted.
+Once again, they are taking YOUR tax dollars to promote low-income, high-density housing.

 Update: The amount suggested for the Affordable Housing Fund is more substantial.
 Over the years, the fund has only been given money sporadically.